SELECTED Publications

 A neural population mechanism for rapid learning

-Matthew G. Perich, Juan A. Gallego, Lee E. Miller.
+Matthew G. Perich, Juan A. Gallego, Lee E. Miller

 We show that monkeys learn to counteract a force perturbation applied to their arm without changing the functional connectivity among neurons.
 Instead of drastic plastic changes in the motor cortices, learning is associated with an adapted motor plan represented by new activity patterns within a preserved neural manifold.